 I’ve always been one of those people who wants to have an exercise routine that I can actually do but that I still find challenging.
 Challenging enough that I know it’s having a positive impact.
 But I’ve found that this is a long and tedious discovery.
 Different routines work for different people.
 Finding the right one for myself seemed impossible.

 But then, I was forced to stay at home.
 No gym that I could fabricate an excuse to avoid going to.
 Just me, myself and my kitchen.
 Instantly I began to worry about the lack of every-day exercise I’d be missing out on by being stuck in isolation.
 But I didn’t allow this panic to overwhelm me.
 Instead, I used it.
 It drove me to do more research into exercise.
-Of course, I’m still no expert.
-But, my grasp on the importance and application of exercise in my own life has improved enormously.
+Of course, I’m still no expert but by using sites like https://www.hardballwarriors.com/, I was able to build a great routine that helped me stay active.
+My grasp on the importance and application of exercise in my own life has improved enormously.

 The idea of your personal best is a big thing in the world of exercise.
 And in the time that I’ve been making exercising a priority, I’ve finally understood how to create goals in order to achieve personal bests.
 Personal bests are extremely important when it comes to exercising.
 They help to guide and remind us of how we’ve improved from who we were yesterday.